hiteshmahto/30-Days-of-JavaScript-Challenge/README.md

 # 🌟 30 Day's of JavaScript Challenge

-Welcome to my 30-day JavaScript challenge!
+Welcome to my 30 day's JavaScript challenge!
 This repository contains my progress and logs for each day of the challenge.

 ## 🔽 Challenge Index